-Knowledge about meta-data and persistent objects are often cached by TOD-SLib.
-But if the Peer Server fails, TODSLib simply aborts all the active transactions and connect to another Peer Server.
-The service will continue to run with data consistency unimpaired, although some users may need to retry the failed transactions.
+TODSLib maintains soft state with the Peer Server it connects to.
+Knowledge about meta-data and persistent objects are often cached by TODSLib.
+But if the Peer Server fails, TODSLib simply fails all the active transactions and connect to another Peer Server.
+The service will continue to run, although some users may need to retry the failed transactions.